sagemath/sagewiki_to_gh-2022-10-10/days28.md

 = Sage Days 28: Dynamics, geometry, ... =

 This workshop will offer a gentle introduction to the open source mathematical software [[www.sagemath.org|Sage]], with an emphasis on dynamics and geometry.
 Talks will be in French or English depending on the participants.

-== Dates ==

-17 to 19 January 2011
+== Dates: 17 to 19 January 2011 ==

 Some people will stay for the whole week (Jan 17 - 21) to develop.